Chart Color Schemes

 Camira - Gailes features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 77.4% of all households, including 34.4% couples with children, 27.2% couples without children, and 14.5% single parent families.
-Non-family households account for the remaining 22.6%, with lone person households at 19.5% and group households comprising 3.0%.
-The median household size is 2.8 people, which is smaller than the Greater Brisbane average of 3.0.
+Non-family households account for 22.6%, with lone person households at 19.5% and group households comprising 3.0%.
+The median household size is 2.8 people, lower than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households